-Emma Watson covers New York Times' T Style Magazine Fashion Fall 2012 issue.
-In the interview with the mag, the 22-year-old ‘Perks of Being a Wallflower’ actress reveals the reasons she waited this long to make other movies after the 'Harry Potter' series and discusses fame and the best piece of advice she received from her parents.
+Lovely Emma Watson covers the New York Times T Style Magazine Fashion Fall 2012 issue.
+The 22-year-old ‘Perks of Being a Wallflower’ actress sat down for a chat with the mag and revealed the reasons she waited this long to make other movies after ‘Harry Potter’.
+Besides, she discusses fame and shares the best piece of advice her parents gave her.

-"My grandma said — when I was really young and I’d sing along to the radio — why do you sing in an American accent?
+Watson plays Sam in the ‘Perks of Being a Wallflower’, an adaptation of Stephen Chbosky’s coming-of-age novel.
+And it seems that talented Emma did a great job when it came to sustaining an American accent.
+“My grandma said — when I was really young and I’d sing along to the radio — why do you sing in an American accent?
 I guess it was because a lot of the music I was listening to had American vocalists.
 And that was something Steve said to me as well: try singing the lines in an American accent.
 That kind of opened me up.
 Then I worked with a dialogue coach and I just put in the time to really, really listen and just go over it and over it and over it until I could do it without thinking about it too hard.
 And I just knew it was really important,” she says.

 Speaking about Daniel Radcliffe’s performance in Peter Shaffer’s ‘Equus’, Emma says that it was “incredibly brave, and I think people were impressed by his dedication and his work ethic.
 I mean he did it when he was, like, 17, and that play is dark and demanding and, yeah, and you’ve quite literally got to be ballsy to do it.”